claudioperez/OpenSeesRT/DEVELOPER/README.md

+## Unix

+for Mac users you need to edit the first part of the Makefile.def, uncomment the first line and comment or delete the second line!

+there are a number of example classes and example scripts to test these classes.
+In addition for elements and materials there are example c and fortran routines.

+typing make in the DEVELOPER directory will build them all. the resulting shared object libraries (dynamic link libraries) will be found in the same directory as the source code.

+to test them you need to ensure that the LD_LIBRARY_PATH is set to include ./

+to test them run 'OpenSees example1.tcl', note OpenSees must be on your path.

+## Windows

 1. Open ViualStudio
 2. File -> New Project
 3. Give it name of New class and location of current class files (ElasticPPcpp and C:\???\OpenSeesDeveloper\material (VisualStudio2010 want VisualStudio C++ Win32 - Win32 Project)